I believe that client success is the only measure of a coach's success.

 INTERNATIONAL — DYNO INDUSTRIERE ASA

-Dyno Industrier ASA, is a Norwegian industrial chemicals group with operations in over 30 countries around the world.
-Over the years Dyno Industrier ASA has grown into a well diversified company, with core business areas in the fields of explosives, speciality chemicals and plastic products - with world-wide markets.
-With that growth in both types of companies and the business cultures around the world, I needed to create a worldwide management leadership development process.
+Dyno Industrier ASA is a Norwegian industrial chemicals group with operations in over 30 countries around the world.
+Over the years Dyno Industrier ASA has grown into a well-diversified company, with core business areas in the fields of explosives, specialty chemicals, and plastic products - with worldwide markets.
+With that growth in diverse companies and business cultures around the world, I needed to create a global management leadership development process.

 One of our logistics consultants, A.T.
-Kearney, recommended John Brady because of his familiarity with the management challenges of multi-national companies.
-I engaged John Brady to design a management leadership program that would bridge the many diversified management cultures of our global subsidiaries.
+Kearney, recommended Dr. John Brady because of his expertise with the management challenges of global companies.
+I engaged John to design a management leadership program that would bridge the many diversified management cultures of our worldwide subsidiaries.

-Brady was up to the challenge and helped us improve management alignment, communications, and accountability.
-While John's initial assignment was to help us improve our management leadership, he frequently surprised us with with his invaluable insights and recommendations into our business practices including marketing, management restructuring, and raising our visibility and status as good corporate citizens in the thirty countries where we operated.
+Brady helped us improve management alignment, communications, and accountability.
+While his initial assignment was to help us improve our management leadership, he frequently gave us invaluable insights and recommendations into our business practices including marketing, management restructuring, and raising our visibility as good corporate citizens in the thirty countries where we operated.

-Had it not been for A.T.
-Kearney we wouldn't have found John Brady.
-His expertise was invaluable in helping us reorganize, restructure and align our management teams around the world.
-John's pioneering work provided the foundation for growth and opportunities and made us a better managed enterprise.
+We are very grateful for A.T.
+Kearney Consulting's recommendation to retain Dr. Brady.
+We would not have found him otherwise, as he only takes clients by referral.
+His expertise was invaluable in helping us significantly improve our management teams around the world.
+John's expertise provided the foundation for growth and opportunities and made us a better-managed enterprise.

 Knut Ø. Holli, President, Dyno A Industrier ASA, Oslo, Norway